zarr-developers/governance/CORE_DEV_GUIDE.md

 As a core developer, you gain the ability to merge or approve other contributors' pull requests.
-Much like nuclear launch keys, it is a shared power: you must merge *only after* another core has approved the pull request, *and* after you yourself have carefully reviewed it.
+Much like nuclear launch keys, it is a shared power: you may merge your own PRs *only after* another core has approved the pull request, *and* after you yourself have carefully reviewed it.
 (See [Reviewing](#reviewing) and especially [Merge Only Changes You Understand](#merge-only-changes-you-understand) below.)